TypedBit/fluent-pipe/README.md

 Production grade ease of use fail-safe modularized fluent style framework providing a pipe, i.e. in case of stream variant a `PipedInputStream` connected with a `PipedOutputStream` in right manner.

 ## What is it for?
-Pipe is a very low memory consuming possibility to transform data which is read from somewhere providing you an `InputStream` respectively `Reader` again after you transformation is applied.
+Pipe is a very low memory consuming possibility to transform data which is read from somewhere providing you an `InputStream` respectively `Reader` again after your transformation is applied.
 Similar holds for data which is written to somewhere.
 A typical example is an application of a **XSLT** to a **XML**.
 Also things like `deepCopy` where you maybe want to serialize some object and deserialize that serialized representation back to an object can be easily implemented using a pipe.

 ## Why should you use it?
 `PipedInputStream` and `PipedOutputStream` respectively `PipedReader` and `PipedWriter` can only be used with 2 different threads.
 That multi-threaded nature requires the programmer to take care of different aspects during writing the code using them.